Allen Wrenches, Hex Key Specifications, History and Common Uses.

 Note:

-While it might seem logical to assume that a screw would take the same size hex key as the screw size (that a M4 button head would take a M4 hex key for example), but in action the screw size relates to the screw diameter, just as with the hex key.
+While it might seem logical to assume that a screw would take the same size hex key as the screw size (that a M4 button head would take a M4 hex key for example), but this isn’t the case.
+Hex keys are defined by the dimension of their cross-section, which is roughly half of the nominal screw size.
+A M4 Button Socket cap screw would take a M2 Hex key (as the hex dimension is actually 2.0mm across)..
 The socket recess is a very different size and is different from screw type to screw type as shown here.

 Allen wrench historyAllen wrench specsAllen wrenchesHex keys